Jatin2020-24/CODEBRIGADE/README.md

 # COFFEE AND CODE - Submission Report

-This is the official code repository for Natural Farms.
+This is the official code repository for Farm Easy.
 This application was developed during CODEBRIGADE, the online hackathon conducted by UIET, Panjab University.

 ### CODEBRIGADE
 * Jatin Jain